piacz/FoodieApp/README.md

 To run this project:

 1. Create an SQL database named food
+2. Get an API key on https://spoonacular.com/food-api/
-2. Create an .env file in the folder api with the next variables:
+3. Create an .env file in the folder api with the next variables:
 ```
 DB_USER= your_user
 DB_PASSWORD=your_pass
 DB_HOST=localhost
+apiKey=your_api_key
 ```

 3. Run ```npm i``` on the api and the server